guscardvs/dotfiles-manager/README.md

 A flexible, Python-based tool for managing, synchronizing, and linking your dotfiles across systems using a manifest-driven approach.

+---

 ## Features

 - **Manifest-based configuration**: Supports TOML, YAML, and JSON formats.
 - **Git integration**: Synchronize dotfiles with remote repositories.
 - **Automatic linking**: Create symlinks for dotfiles as specified in the manifest.
 - **System import**: Generate manifests from your current dotfiles.
+- **Orphaned file detection**: Find and manage unmanaged files in your dotfiles directory.
 - **Customizable**: Easily extendable and configurable.

+---

 ## Installation